jenstornell/affiliate-beautifier/README.md

 Hover the url of the link.
 It should show the beautiful url, instead of the ugly affiliate url.

-When you click it you should get to the affiliate url.
-To prevent a click, you can drag the link instead.
-Then test if it has changed back on hover.
+When you click the link, it should switch to the affiliate url on mousedown.
+To prevent a click when testing, you can drag the link instead.
+After that, hover it and you should see the affiliate url instead.

 ## Options